dansmyers/ProgrammingAndSoftwareDevelopment/README.md

 - Spring break: March 11 to March 17
 - Last day to drop the class: January 30
 - Last day to withdraw without penalty: March 29
 - Midterm exam: 3/7 (in-class).
 This is the last class meeting before Spring Break.
 - Final exam: 5/7 at 11 AM to 1 PM.
 The final exam covers the *second half* of the course.

-- I am not able to accommodate requests for alternate exam times other than those scheduled through the official Testing Center.
-Please plan to take exams at the scheduled time and place and keep this in mind when you're scheduling your travel for the end of semester and breaks.
+I'm not able to accommodate requests for alternate exam times other than those scheduled through the official Testing Center.
+Please plan to take exams at the scheduled time and place and keep this in mind when you're scheduling your travel for the end of the semester and breaks.

 ## The All-Important Grading Section